ABOUT THE WHITECOURT TRAILBLAZERS

 BECOME A TRAILBLAZERS MEMBER

 Joining the Trailblazers is easy.
 When purchasing a Trail Pass from a Whitecourt Trailblazers member or a supporting Whitecourt business, your Whitecourt Trailblazers membership is included.
-An annual Trail Pass is $75/season.
+An annual Trail Pass is $80/season (or $70 if purchased before January 1, 2016).
 Day Passes are also available for $20/day.

 Why you should join: